agno-agi/agent-infra-railway/README.md

 # Agent OS Railway

-Welcome to Agent OS Railway: a robust, production-ready application for serving Agentic Applications as an API.
+Welcome to Agent OS Railway: a robust, production-ready application for serving Agentic Applications as an API on Railway.
 It includes:

 - An **AgentOS instance**: An API-based interface for production-ready Agentic Applications.
 - A **PostgreSQL database** for storing Agent sessions, knowledge, and memories.